jlangch/venice/doc/readme/start.md

 java -jar venice-1.12.81.jar -setup -minimal -colors -dir ./repl
 ```

-This will setup a fully functional REPL but omit the demo scripts and the local Maven.
+This will setup a fully functional REPL but omits the demo scripts and the local Maven.

 ```text